alorence/django-modern-rpc/docs/source/advanced_topics/system_methods.rst

 System methods
 ==============

-XML-RPC_ standard does not specify default methods to achieve introspection tasks.
-But some people proposed a standard for such methods.
+XML-RPC_ specification doesn't provide default methods to achieve introspection tasks, but some people proposed a standard for such methods.
 The `original document`_ is now offline, but has been retrieved from Google cache and is now hosted here_.

 .. _XML-RPC: http://xmlrpc.scripting.com/spec.html
 .. _original document: http://xmlrpc.usefulinc.com/doc/reserved.html